TiffWid/BTT_Salicylic_Acid/README.md

 ## **📊 Data Exploration**

   The dataset used was provided by the Kaggle Competition and included a train and test set with 21 different sorted skin conditions and about over 2800 images in total.
 For data exploration, we counted up the number of images found in each condition and the 7 stages of these conditions.
 We hot one encoded the skin condition labels and then extracted the prepared the metadata features by filling missing values with 0.
-For model's data prepartion, we flattened images, PCA to redice dimensions (200 -> 500), use StandardScaler() to scale metadata features, convert labels to ints, initialized GridSearchCV to determine best hyperparamters for SVM, {'C': 10, 'gamma': 'scale', 'kernel': 'rbf'}

 ![image](https://github.com/user-attachments/assets/cb795cfc-2851-4d2b-9956-b47052bf4af8)

 ![image](https://github.com/user-attachments/assets/8cffd126-73e8-4426-9fd6-473fadf09cd1)

+For model's data prepartion, we flattened images, PCA to redice dimensions (200 -> 500), use StandardScaler() to scale metadata features, convert labels to ints, initialized GridSearchCV to determine best hyperparamters for SVM, {'C': 10, 'gamma': 'scale', 'kernel': 'rbf'}.
+For the SVM, flatenning images result in too many pixels which introduces a lot of noise and messes up SVM since it is sensitive to noise.
+PCA reduces these many pizels to a smaller number, keeping the most important information while getting rid of noise.
+This is necessary becuase when combining these metadata features with PCA-transformed image features, the scales of the features might be very different.
+Scaling eliminates biases.

 ---